How to Manage Your Club

 The Comms Office

 The Clubs Communications office is located in H-725, adjacent to the CSU office.
 The office contains computers, professional printers, photocopiers, scanners, and paper cutters.
-The computers are updated with document-processing and design software.
+The computers are updated with document-processing and graphic design software.

 Black & white: $0.05